 The Nine Motivations & Fears in Enneagram

-Ones are motivated by balance and perfection.
+Ones are motivated by fairness, perfection, and upholding their beliefs.
 They fear judgment, chaos, and corruption.
 A religious One is motivated by holiness and fears being associated with evil.

 Twos are motivated by feeling loved, desired, helpful, or wanted.
 They fear abandonment, rejection, and feeling worthless.

 Threes are motivated by achievements and admiration.
 They fear anonymity, being forgotten, or being under-appreciated.

 Fours are motivated by expression and originality.
 They fear blending in, being insignificant or unremarkable.